kamu-data/kamu-cli/DEVELOPER.md

 Prerequisites:
 * Docker or Podman (note: unit tests run with Podman by default)
   * If using `docker` - make sure it's usable without `sudo` ([guidelines](https://docs.docker.com/engine/install/linux-postinstall))
-  * If using `podman` - make sure it's setup to run root-less containers ([guidelines](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md))
+  * If using `podman` - make sure it's setup to run rootless containers ([guidelines](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md))
 * Rust toolset
   * Install `rustup`
   * The correct toolchain version will be automatically installed based on the `rust-toolchain` file in the repository